wangzheng422/cloud-native-workshop-v2-infra/README.md

-The Containers and Cloud-Native Roadshow Dev Track Installer
+The Containers and Cloud-Native Roadshow Installer
 ===

-The repo enables you to create **the Containers and Cloud-Native Roadshow - Dev Track** by deploying required services (lab instructions, CodeReady Workspace, RH-SSO, RHAMT, Istio, and more) which are used during the labs.
+This repositpry enables you to create **the Containers and Cloud-Native Roadshow - Dev Track** by deploying required services (lab instructions, CodeReady Workspace, RH-SSO, RHAMT, Istio, and more) which are used during the labs.

 Prerequisites